P | Bats/Throws: S/S | 5' 11" 200 lbs | Age: 22

 LHP scouting grades: Fastball: 50 | Slider: 55 | Control: 45 | Overall: 40

 Mechangelo Cijntje was a right-handed pitcher who played professionally in the Netherlands.
 Son Jurrangelo, a natural lefty, wanted to copy his dad and liked wearing his glove, so he learned to throw with his other hand as well.
 His switch-pitching made news with Curacao’s 2016 Little League World Series team and he kept on doing it as he headed to Mississippi State for college rather than entertain any mid-round offers out of high school.
 He was one of the best Draft-eligible sophomores in the 2024 class, and when the Mariners took him 15th overall, it marked the first time they went college arm with their first selection since 2020, when Emerson Hancock was the last of three straight pitchers taken from the university ranks.
+After his first full pro season, Cijntje was traded to the Cardinals as part of a three-team deal for Brendan Donovan.

-The Mariners plan to let Cijntje continue to pitch with both arms and see what it looks like at the pro level.
 There’s general consensus that he’s better right-handed, with a chance to start in the mold of Marcus Stroman.
 He can crank his fastball up to 98 mph with carry up in the zone, complementing it with an effective mid-80s slider that touches 90-91 mph with depth and a firm fading changeup.
 As a lefty, he’s more reliever-ish, using a lower slot to get outs with a sweeping low-80s breaker and a low-90s fastball.

 2024